 President Roosevelt pressed a gold telegraph key sending electricity over the wires to turn on the twelve 1,000 watt floodlights (three each on four poles concealed among trees) surrounding the Mount Davidson Cross before a crowd of 50,000.
 Four years later, President Roosevelt would press a telegraph key from the White House to officially open the Golden Gate Bridge in 1937.
 (Courtesy Ron Davis.)

 Program for the first sunrise service at the new 103-foot cross on April 1, 1934.
-The Committee of Arrangements included Hans Nelson, retired builder of Westwood Park; August L. Lang, realtor for Balboa Terrace; Fernando Nelson, builder of Mount Davidson Manor; and Margaret Mary Morgan printed the program.
+The Committee of Arrangements included Hans Nelson, retired builder of Westwood Park; August L. Lang, realtor for Balboa Terrace; Fernando Nelson, builder of Mount Davidson Manor; and Margaret Mary Morgan, first woman elected to the Board of Supervisors, printed the program.
 Photograph of the Easter Sunrise Service, the following year, 1935, courtesy of John Williams.

 San Francisco’s largest regularly scheduled religious observance has continued every year since 1923 without interruption.
 Just after Mount Davidson Manor resident, Bill Brown, is diagnosed with an inoperable brain tumor, he takes his family on a pilgrimage to the cross for his last Easter sunrise in 1993, the 70th anniversary of the event.
 Photographed above in his last months, holding hands with his wife of 50 years, Espie, she will pass away the following year, at the exact same age of seventy-two.
 (Courtesy Margie Brown Whitnah.)